digital-dogma/digital-dogma/README.md

 # Hi there 👋

-This is a repo dedicated to documenting my cloud engineering/devops engineering jouney.
+This is a repo dedicated to documenting my cloud engineering/devops engineering journey.

 Here are some ideas to get you started: